Mortumm/mortumm.github.io/about.md

 ## In short

 This my very own small corner in the web.
 An engineer to be, hardware enthusiast at heart.
 A problem solver with perseverance.
 A minimalist.

 Current focus is on server infrastructure and cloud solutions.
-Some software development too in C# and Rust.
+Some software development too.

 ## CV